 One common issue that the Salmon Faverolles tends to have is the presence of lice in its fluffy feathers and under-fluff.
 Preventative measures mean simply checking the chicken for the presence of lice.
 If you observe them, you can treat the parasites quickly and easily.

 It is when lice are left on the chicken for long periods of time that the chicken may develop further health issues.
 Be sure to check for lice in the feathery legs of the Faverolles as well.

 The feathery legs of the Faverolles are also prone to becoming infested with mites.
 This problem is often one that is difficult to detect due to the leg feathers, so one must be proactive in looking for the scaly leg mites that may attach themselves to the Salmon Faverolles.

 The Salmon Faverolles is a very sweet bird that loves to interact with humans, and this makes them quite wonderful as pets.
 They are not difficult to raise at all.

 If you raise them from chicks, the Salmon Faverolles will be particularly bonded to you.
 Even if you do not, the Faverolles tends to be a “people” chicken.
 They will follow humans around the yard, and they will allow you to hold them quite often.

 The Salmon Faverolles is not a difficult chicken to raise.
 They tolerate being confined fairly well, but they also need an area to forage outdoors.
 They need a safe place to roost, but for the most part, they tend to be docile, happy chickens.

 The Salmon Faverolles is a happy-go-lucky chicken that actually enjoys being around humans.
 They are healthy chickens that produce a great amount of eggs each year.
 The hens are good “moms,” but not too broody.
-They are prone to being bullied by other, more dominant chicken breeds.
+They are prone to be bullied by other, more dominant chicken breeds.